V4Fire/Client/src/components/base/b-router/README.md

 };
 ```

-Mind, that this declaration isn't equal to:
+Keep in mind that this declaration is not equal to:

 ```js
 export default {